LukasWoodtli/WebPage/content/seven_concurrency_models.md

 *"[Threads] also provide almost no help to the poor programmer, making programs very difficult to get right in the first place and even more difficult to maintain."*

-### they also provide almost no help to the poor programmer, making programs very difficult to get right in the first place and even more difficult to maintain.

 ## Day 1: Mutual Exclusion and Memory Models